Grizzly-val/CS-121_Laboratory_Activity_Group-Sensor/README.md

 ---

 ## ▶️ How to Run the Program
-### Option A: Install `sensor.py` from our repository and run it in an IDE in your computer
+### Option A: Download `sensor.py` from our repository and run it in an IDE in your computer
-### Option B: Copy and paste the code from `sensor.py` into an online Python compiler like Replit or Programiz (no installation needed)
+### Option B: Copy and paste the code from `sensor.py` into an online Python compiler like Replit or Programiz (no download needed)
 ## Using the Program
 1. **Run `sensor.py`.**
 2. **Choose a sensor type:**